BHASVIC-WilliamWinter24/UnityTutorial/README.md

 - this allows the script to manipulate the functions of the attached components
 - Monobehaviour allows access to the Transform component through `transform`

-### Prefabs
-- just drag and drop a game object into the Prefabs folder
-- it is effectively a saved template of that object

 ### Movement
 - **INPUT IS IN OLD VERSION OF UNITY INPUT HANDLING**
 - call `using UnityEngine; using System.Collections; using System.Collections.Generic;`
-- get the direction of travel using `Input.GetAxis("Horizontal");` and `Input.GetAxis("Vertical");`
+- `movementX = Input.GetAxis("Horizontal");`
+- `Input.GetAxis` returns a number from -1 (left) to 1 (right) when pressing one of the directional keys (Arrow or WASD)
+- `GetAxisRaw` gives either 1, 0, or -1
+- `GetAxis` gives decimals ramping up to either end
+- `transform.position += Vector3(movementX, 0f, 0f) * moveForce * time.deltaTime;`
-- using a `Vector2` to represent the position
+- `Vector3` is a 3D vector, so that a vector is added onto the current position
+- the z-axis is functionally useless in 2D
+- `time.deltaTime` is the interval between frames, to smooth out the movement